 \item Every BIR-solvable game is \emph{either} NL or SW-solvable. \techrep{ This is because a BIR-solvable game $G$ is won when every player selects a winning choice, if they have one, or else if they each play a non-losing choice.
 If at least one player has a winning choice in $G$, then it is SW-solvable, else it is NL-solvable. } \end{enumerate} \techrep{

-} Therefore we can see that the sets of games solvable by FIR, NL, SW, BIR form the following lattice:
+} Therefore, the sets of games solvable by FIR, NL, SW, BIR form the following lattice:

-SW-solvable and NL-solvable games have simple descriptions: In SW-solvable games, at least one player has a surely winning choice.
+SW-solvable and NL-solvable games have simple descriptions.
+In SW-solvable games, at least one player has a surely winning choice.
 In NL-solvable games, the winning relation forms a nonempty \emph{Cartesian product} between all non-losing choices.
 BIR-solvable games have (at least) one of these two properties.

-\techrep{ Note that in order to follow BIR, the players do not make any assumptions on the behavior or rationality of each other.
-In fact, the players do not even need to know that everyone has a mutual goal in the game; that is, following BIR would be equally rational even in the games that are \emph{not cooperative}. }
+\techrep{ Note that in order to follow BIR, the players do not have to make any assumptions on the behavior or rationality of each other.
+In fact, the players do not even need to know that everyone has a mutual goal in the game; that is, following BIR would be equally rational even in coordination games that are \emph{not cooperative}. }